 Class In Session

-From Newburgh, New York to Atlanta, Georgia, Morehouse graduate he went from the classroom to the stage.
-Naj Murph continues to press his way forward in the music game.
+From Newburgh, New York to Atlanta, Georgia, Morehouse graduate, Naj Murph, went from the classroom to the stage, pressing his way forward in the music game.
 He fell in love with hip hop at a young age and with the combination of his out going personality, ability to “play on words,” and networking skills, Naj Murph is one of the elite of his generation and generations to come.

 I first fell in love with music in my father’s record store around three or four and I would ask my dad to either play Kid n Play or Mc Hammer, specifically, “Cant Touch This.”
 A couple of years later I was watching MTV with my pops and he gawking over T-Boz from TLC.
 The next two videos were Jay Z’s “Aint No N***a” and Wu-Tang’s “Triumph.”
 I was either five or six but I was SOLD on hip-hop.
 Shortly there after I would tell my mother that my cousin and I were Puff Daddy & Ma$e.
 This had to be around first or second grade.
 By sixth grade I wrote a rap for a camp activity and the teacher later signed my yearbook, “To my little rapper, Najee.”
 THAT is when I wanted to seek music as a career for 1000%.